 Baseline Phosphorus Loading (2013-2016)

-Baseline Pphosphorus loading to Big Green Lake is estimated to be 16,652 pounds per year from 2013-2016 (see Table 20).
-This value considers:
+This Plan uses baseline phosphorus loading to Big Green Lake of 16,652 pounds per year based on 2013-2016 average loadings (see Table 20).
+This phosphorus loading estimate is based on:

 USGS stream monitoring (measured loading).
 Wherever possible, monitored phosphorus loading data at a USGS gage represents the most reliable quantification of phosphorus loading.
-The LMPT uses stream monitors for 91% of its watershed (SCE White Creek, Hill Creek, Roy Creek and the CKM).
+This estimate was based on measured values from USGS gauges representing 91% of the watershed (SCE, White Creek, Hill Creek, Roy Creek, and the CKM).

 SWAT model (estimated loading).
-In areas where measured phosphorus loading is not available, phosphorus loading is estimated from the 2015 SWAT model completed by the University of Wisconsin-Green Bay [48].
+In areas where measured phosphorus loading was not available, phosphorus loading was estimated from the 2015 SWAT model completed by the University of Wisconsin-Green Bay [48].

 Atmospheric deposition (estimated loading).
 Small amounts of phosphorus naturally occur from rainfall-induced atmospheric deposition.
-Atmospheric deposition is an estimate using nearby precipitation gauges and an assumed rainfall phosphorus concentration of 0.036 mg/L.
+Atmospheric deposition is an estimate using nearby precipitation gauges and an assumed rainfall phosphorus concentration of 0.036 mg/L, per the recommendations of the USGS.

 Table 20.
 A summary of the sources, pathways, receiving body and corresponding phosphorus loading to Big Green Lake, including measured, estimated and unknown sources.